We are surrounded by standards everywhere, but how did standards come to be?

 How do you go about implementing a system such as ISO 9001 in your business?

 Your first step is to commit to becoming certified by deciding at the top management level that your firm is seeking to install a management system.
 It is this level alone that can allocate the necessary resources and develop the needed support in the organization for such an undertaking.
 Their support and leadership is essential!

-The next step is to select an internal project manager to oversee and coordinate the effort.
+Next, select an internal project manager to oversee and coordinate the effort.
 The person responsible for Quality Assurance is often a suitable choice for this role as they should have an understanding of the flow of work and information, the systems currently in place, and the interdependencies and interrelations of functions within the business.

 We are trusted and experienced experts in implementing management systems, and we would be happy to help see this process through with you.
-This can allow your firm to continue business without any major interruptions while our consultants do the work in the background to establish the baseline, identify gaps and work with your team to create corrective action plans.
+This can allow your firm to continue business without any major interruptions while our consultants do the work in the background to establish the baseline, identify gaps, and work with your team to create corrective action plans.

-Because of our expertise in system implementation, we can quickly bring your organization up to spec.
+Due to our expertise in system implementation, we can quickly bring your organization up to spec.
 And in the process, we may be able to identify opportunities to help improve your business even further!